 You may have heard that it is not possible to customize a headless CMS because its code sits in the Cloud?
 Fortunately, this is not the case with Kentico Cloud.
-Read on to learn more about our upcoming Extensions feature!
+Read on to learn more about our Custom Elements feature!

 If you can't customize your headless CMS, content editors have to live with the default content authoring experience, which can be limiting.
 Content editors may be confined to using assets from external repositories like DAM, and writing content in Markdown syntax.
-Luckily our upcoming Extensions feature in Kentico Cloud will let you customize the experience!
+Luckily Custom Elements in Kentico Cloud will let you customize the experience!

 Having a flexible and open API is a must in the world of specialized microservices and headless CMS, allowing developers to communicate with other services to build appealing digital experiences.
 For example, you can build powerful search into your website with Algolia and Kentico Cloud.
 This is one way you can look at headless CMS integration or extension capabilities through API.

 Another way is to look at the ability to extend capabilities of the headless CMS itself, meaning to extend the default content authoring experience.
-And, this is where the Kentico Cloud Extensions framework comes in handy.
+And, this is where the Kentico Cloud Custom Elements framework comes in handy.
 It will allow you to connect with other best-of-breed tools no matter whether that's DAM, PIM, or any other.
-With Extensions, you will be able to provide your customers with a truly unique and differentiated content authoring experience.
+With Custom Elements, you can provide your customers with a truly unique and differentiated content authoring experience.